89luca89/pakkero/README.md

 So what can we do to ensure nothing like this happens?

-We will register a binary/dependency that is necessary for the payload to run (for example /usr/bin/bash for a bash script, /usr/bin/python3 for a python script etc etc) and verify that the dependency in the target where we would execute the payload is valid or not.
+We will *register a binary/dependency* that is necessary for the payload to run (for example /usr/bin/bash for a bash script, /usr/bin/python3 for a python script etc etc) and verify that the dependency in the target where we would execute the payload is valid or not.

 Now there is a problem, how do we verify that it's a valid binary?

-Hash is too strict , for  example /usr/bin/bash on fedora is different from the one on centos 8, but both are valid binaries
+Using an Hash is too strict , for  example /usr/bin/bash on fedora is different from the one on centos 8, but both are valid binaries.

 Only the presence of it is not enough (like in the example attack before)